-The Garmin database updates can be obtained by following the instructions detailed in the 'Aviation Databases' section of the Garmin website (www.garmin.com).
-Once the updated files have been downloaded from the website, a PC equipped with an appropriate SD card reader is used to unpack and program the new databases onto the existing Supplemental Data Cards.
-The following equipment is required to perform the update:
+The Garmin database updates can be obtained by following the instructions detailed in the 'Aviation Databases' section of the Garmin website (fly.garmin.com).
+Once the updated files have been downloaded from the website, a PC equipped with an appropriate SD card reader is used to unpack and program the new databases onto an existing Supplemental Data Card.
+Equipment required to perform the update is as follows:

-- Windows-compatible PC computer (Windows 2000 or XP recommended) - SD Card Reader: SanDisk SDDR-93, SanDisk SDDR-99, Verbatim #96504, or equivalent card reader - Updated database obtained from the Garmin website - Existing 010-00330-42 Supplemental Database SD Cards from both PFD and MFD
+- Windows-compatible PC computer (running Windows XP, Vista, or Windows 7) - SD Card Reader: SanDisk SDDR-93, SanDisk SDDR-99, Verbatim #96504, or equivalent - Updated database obtained from the Garmin website - Existing Supplemental Database SD Cards (010-00330-42, or -43) from the PFD and MFD